dewstouh/oracle-saas-infra/docs/infrastructure/firewall/cloudflare-allow-only.md

-t# Allow ONLY Cloudflare IPs on HTTP/HTTPS
+# Allow ONLY Cloudflare IPs on HTTP/HTTPS

 **This is how you ensure only Cloudflare can access your web server,
 while all direct hits to your IP are blocked (except SSH for you).**